 Summary

 The Landsat-8 TIRS and OLI sensors continue to operate well on-orbit.
-Both are very radiometrically stable.
+Both are radiometrically stable.
 The TIRS stray light correction algorithm improves both absolute and relative radiometry of the data products.
 The Landsat-9 TIRS-2 and OLI-2 instruments have entered the integrated instrument test phase.
 Partially integrated instrument test results indicate that TIRS-2 and OLI-2 will have comparable noise, operability and stability behavior.
 Added baffles to the TIRS-2 design have reduced stray light by about an order of magnitude, which should allow comparable performance to historical Landsat-7 ETM+ thermal data without algorithmic stray light correction.
-Expect Landsat-9 to launch in December 2020 at which point there will be two Landsat and two Sentinel-2 spacecraft on orbit, providing high quality multispectral data every few days on average.
+Expect Landsat-9 to launch in December 2020 at which point there will be two Landsat and two Sentinel-2 spacecrafts on orbit, providing high quality multispectral data every few days on average.

 Acknowledgements

 The Landsat program, with the Landsat-7 and Landsat-8 instruments on orbit and the Landsat-9 instrument under development is a joint NASA and USGS effort.
-The authors indicated on this paper represent but a small part of the calibration and validation effort on Landsat and an even smaller part of the overall effort.
+The authors of this paper represent but a small part of the calibration and validation effort on Landsat and an even smaller part of the overall effort.
 The Landsat-8 and -9 OLI instruments were built and are being built by Ball Aerospace (Leanne Presley, current project manager; Ed Knight, lead system engineer and Geir Kvaran, radiometric calibration lead) under contract to NASA.
 The TIRS and TIRS-2 instrument are inhouse NASA/GSFC builds (Jason Hair, current project manager; Synthia Tonn, lead systems engineer; Dennis Reuter, instrument scientist).
 The overall project is led by Del Jenstrom at NASA and Brian Sauer at USGS.
 The NASA project scientist is Jeff Masek; the NASA instrument scientist is Phil Dabney; the USGS project scientist is John Dwyer The Cal/Val team also includes a number of NASA and USGS contractors as well as personnel from RIT, South Dakota State University, University of Arizona.

 References